Ashu-k10/Aapla-Bazaar/README.md

 ## 📜 License

-This project is licensed under the All right reserved ©
+This project is licensed under All right reserved ©

 ---